English Phonetic Transcription Translator and Pronunciation Dictionary

 There are so many things you can do with your word list:

-1. export it into a file (Word, Excel, plain text),
+1. export it to a file (Word, Excel, plain text),

 2. print it from your browser,